-In New South Wales, AGL’s largest discount is notably larger than Origin’s, but is bigger always better?
+In New South Wales, AGL and Origin once again offer the same discount, but does that equate the same value?
 We will again compare prices across the two retailers using average energy consumption figures.

 Prices based on average energy consumption figures from AER for five person household on the Ausgrid network in Sydney.

-The bigger discount wins out on this occasion, with AGL’s Savers plan racking up a notably smaller quarterly bill.
+Despite having the same discount, the slightly lower rates in the Origin Maximiser means it racks up a slightly smaller quarterly bill.
 You can see how AGL and Origin compare to other providers in our NSW Electricity Cost Comparison report.

 Electricity customers with AGL in South Australia have just two plans to choose from, while those with Origin have the same four offers to consider.
 The two AGL plans available in Adelaide and the rest of the state are both 12 month contracts and do not provide an online sign up credit, unlike with the other states.

 - AGL Set and Forget: In South Australia, AGL’s variable rate Set and Forget electricity plan comes with a 12% discount off usage charges when you pay by direct debit.
 It comes with monthly email billing and no exit fees over 12 months.
 The 2% ‘double up’ discount also applies in South Australia, meaning you can save when you also get gas with AGL.

 - AGL Savers: Similar to the other states, the AGL Savers plan comes with a slightly reduced discount to the Set and Forget plan – this time 12% off usage charges when you pay your bills on time.
 This variable rate offer also has a benefit period of 12 months and no exit fees, but with flexible billing options and the same double up discount.

 Origin brings the same four electricity plans to South Australia as it provides in New South Wales and Victoria, but with increased headline discounts.